ucan-wg/spec/README.md

 ## 1.3 Security Considerations

 Each UCAN includes a constructive set of assertions of what it is allowed to do.
 Note that this is not a predicate: it is a positive assertion of rights.
-"Witnesses" prove the possession of rights.
+"Proofs" are positive evidence (elsewhere called "witnesses") of the possession of rights.
 They are cryptographically signed data showing that the UCAN issuer either owns this or that it was delegated to them by the root owner.

 This signature chain is the root of trust.
 Private keys themselves SHOULD NOT move from one context to another: this is what the delegation mechanism provides: "sharing authority without sharing keys."